-The paper describes typical problems arising in complex systems development and how agile practices (the guide talks about ceremonies / techniques) help to resolve such problems.
+The paper describes typical problems arising in complex systems development and how agile practices (the guide talks about ceremonies/techniques) help to resolve such problems.
 Each agile practice is then mapped to relevant CMMI Process Areas.
-This guide is a great help if you want to do agile and, either required by customer or as a quality standard for your own improvements, want to map SCUM-Practices to the various CMMI-Process Areas.
-The paper states that the Capability Maturity Model Integration (CMMI)® is being used increasingly around the world to build scalable, resilient, high performance organizations and empower those organizations to deliver on the promises of agile approaches.
+This guide is a great help if you want to do agile and, either required by a customer or as a quality standard for your own improvements, want to map SCUM-Practices to the various CMMI-Process Areas.
+The paper states that the Capability Maturity Model Integration (CMMI)® is being used increasingly around the world to build scalable, resilient, high-performance organizations and empower those organizations to deliver on the promises of agile approaches.

 We were happily surprised to find people from the industry (authors of the Guideline) sharing our understanding, that agile and regulated perspectives share the same goals of quality and the satisfaction of customers.
 As the paper points out, agile and regulated perspectives have differences in emphasis on development productivity and predictability, but this does not make them incompatible.